the healing, unassisted freebirth of my fifth baby

 I finally took a pregnancy test at the end of March, and was pretty shocked to see the double lines.
 I had an appointment later that evening to do a henna belly design for a new client - and I ALMOST cancelled it, worried that I would be too emotional to be professional.

-(Yes, I had dreadlocks back at the time!)
+(Yes, I had dreadlocks back then!)

-As time went on with this pregnancy, I knew I couldn’t “just” have another homebirth with the same midwives in attendance - and I obviously wasn’t birthing in a hospital.
+I knew I couldn’t “just” have another homebirth with the same midwives in attendance - and I obviously wasn’t birthing in a hospital.

 I had to face my pain and fear, and try to reclaim some of what had been taken from me during my 3rd birth experience.

-Happily, my freelance birthwork puts me in touch with a large number of people.
+Happily, my intuitive birthwork puts me in touch with a large number of people.
 As I became close with several midwives, doulas, and birth specialists in the area, I realized with delight that I’d found a tribe of women who felt similarly–and strongly–about birth empowerment, freedom, and even freebirth.

 Several of these women were very positive and supportive of unassisted freebirth, and even said that if I wanted them to come to my birth, they were happy to be there in whatever capacity I wanted or needed at the time.

-This felt like a wonderful balance–so we agreed that I might call any or all of them if I felt like I needed friendly support, midwifery assistance, or anything in between.
+This felt like a wonderful balance–so we agreed that I might call any or all of them if I felt like I needed friendly support, assistance, or anything in between.

 As for the actual pregnancy, I started showing early.
 Then I was measuring ahead, even though I wasn’t gaining a lot of weight.